You are here

 The benefits of accurate, timely, and complete criminal history records are multiple for any NBCP State:

-- Enabling background screening programs to reduce the time require for making eligibility determinations, thus producing quicker hiring decisions regardless of outcome;
+- Enabling background screening programs to reduce the time required for making eligibility determinations, thus producing quicker hiring decisions regardless of outcome;

 - Minimizing any provisional employment period for applicants ineligible to work with vulnerable populations; and